Analytical Formula for Fractional-Order Conditional Moments of Nonlinear Drift CEV Process with Regime Switching: Hybrid Approach with Applications: The -state regime-switching NLD-CEV process

 where $\delta > 0$ and $o(\delta)$ satisfies $\lim_{\delta\rightarrow0}\frac{o(\delta)}{\delta}=0$.
-If $i \neq j$, the transition rate from $i$ to $j$ satisfies $q_{ij} \geq 0$ and $q_{ii} = -\sum_{i\neq j} q_{ij}$.
-This Markov chain serves as a representation of the evolving financial market regime, exerting a substantial influence on the dynamics of the index.
-To take into consideration the effect of regime switching, we assume a two-state Markov chain; however, extending this to a scenario with an arbitrary but finite number of states is relatively straightforward.
-From Sutthimat, Mekchay and Rujivan \cite{sutthimat20222closed}, we proposed two different cases according to $\beta$ with regime-switching model \eqref{model2} as following.
+If $i \neq j$, the transition rate from $i$ to $j$ satisfies $q_{ij} \geq 0$ and~$q_{ii} = -\sum_{i\neq j} q_{ij}$.
+The dynamic behavior of the financial market regime is captured through this Markov chain, which plays a fundamental role in governing the index dynamics.
+While our analysis focuses on a two-state Markov chain configuration to model regime transitions, the framework can be readily generalized to accommodate any finite number of states.
+Following the work of Sutthimat, Mekchay and Rujivan~\cite{sutthimat20222closed}, the regime-switching model~\eqref{model2} can be characterized into two distinct, depending on the parameter $\beta$.

 In the case of $\beta\in[0,2)$, we set $\beta = \frac{2\alpha-1}{\alpha}$.
 For $\alpha\geq\frac{1}{2}$, the regime-switching NLD-CEV process can be written as

 In the case of $\beta\in(2,\infty)$, we set $\beta = \frac{2\alpha+1}{\alpha}$.
 For $\alpha>0$, the regime-switching NLD-CEV process can be written as